susan289/Cloud-Project/README.md

-Development of Weahter API Using Python
+Development of Weather API Using Python

 1. Install Python and Flask